-- A limited assurance engagement relating to the entirety of the Sustainability Report of ABC Company (the Company), an entity other than a listed entity, for the year ended December 31,20X1, as required by law or regulation (the Sustainability Information). - The Sustainability Information is presented in a stand-alone document (i.e., the entity's Sustainability Report). - The Sustainability Information is prepared by management of the Company in accordance with compliance criteria (XYZ Law of Jurisdiction X). - The Sustainability Information includes comparative information that is not referred to in the practitioner's conclusion.
-The comparative information was subject to a limited assurance engagement by the same practitioner in the prior period and the practitioner's conclusion was unmodified. - Management of the Company is the engaging party. - The terms of the assurance engagement reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The assurance practitioner has concluded that a modified conclusion is appropriate due to a limitation of scope arising from an inability to obtain sufficient appropriate evidence regarding an identified matter that the practitioner has determined is material but not pervasive. - The relevant ethical requirements that apply to the assurance engagement comprise the applicable requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and the provisions in Part 5 of the International Ethics Standards for Sustainability Assurance (Including International Independence Standards) (the Code) and applicable legislative or other requirements, and the assurance report refers to boththe International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the ethical requirements relating to assurance engagements in the jurisdiction, and the assurance report refers to both. - The firm of which the practitioner is a member applies ASQM 1. - There is no other information because the Company's Sustainability Information is presented in a stand-alone document.
+- A limited assurance engagement relating to the entirety of the Sustainability Report of ABC Company (the Company), an entity other than a listed entity, for the year ended December 31, 20X1, as required by law or regulation (the Sustainability Information). - The Sustainability Information is presented in a stand-alone document (i.e., the entity's Sustainability Report). - The Sustainability Information is prepared by management of the Company in accordance with compliance criteria (XYZ Law of Jurisdiction X). - The Sustainability Information includes comparative information that is not referred to in the practitioner's conclusion.
+The comparative information was subject to a limited assurance engagement by the same practitioner in the prior period and the practitioner's conclusion was unmodified. - Management of the Company is the engaging party. - The terms of the assurance engagement reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The assurance practitioner has concluded that a modified conclusion is appropriate due to a limitation of scope arising from an inability to obtain sufficient appropriate evidence regarding an identified matter that the practitioner has determined is material but not pervasive. - The relevant ethical requirements that apply to the assurance engagement comprise the Code and applicable legislative or other requirements, and the assurance report refers to both. - The firm of which the practitioner is a member applies ASQM 1. - There is no other information because the Company's Sustainability Information is presented in a stand-alone document.